incognite-lab/myGym/README.md

 ![alt text](myGym/images/results/tensorboard_compare.png "training")

+There are also other visualization scripts (Documerntation in preparation)

 ## Environment

 As myGym allows curriculum learning, the workspaces and tasks are concentrated in single gym, so that you can easily transfer the robot.
 The basic environment is called Gym-v0.
 There are more gyms for navigation and multi-agent collaboration in preparation.